Liberation Day (Albania): Modern times

 Liberation Day comes a day after the Albanian Flag Day or Independence Day commemorating the Albanian Declaration of Independence and the rise of the Albanian flag in Vlora on November 28, 1912.
 As a result, the celebrations are connected.
 The entire two day period is a non-working day.
 Today, the holiday is celebrated with a national ceremony of some sort including the Albanian Armed Forces.
-A wreath laying ceremony takes place in the National Martyrs Cemetery of Albania, where 900 war dead are buried.
+A wreath laying ceremony takes place in the National Martyrs' Cemetery of Albania, where 900 war dead are buried.
 These events are held in the presence of the President of Albania, the Prime Minister, the Chairman of the Parliament, the Minister of Defense, the Chief of the Albanian General Staff and MPs of the Kuvendi.
 In 2014, a military parade took place at the Ministry of Defense during the platinum jubilee of the Liberation of Albania, which included an exhibition drill and a mass inspection.

 Controversy

-During the celebrations, war veterans often march in processions or sit at ceremonies while either carrying portraits of Enver Hoxha or performing the Hoxhaist Salute.
-This is controversial because some consider Hoxha's legacy similar to Mao Zedong in China or Joseph Stalin in the USSR.
-The American Embassy reported that during the 70th Anniversary celebrations, Prime Minister Edi Rama ordered that these veterans be asked to leave.
+During the celebrations, war veterans often march in processions or sit at ceremonies while either carrying portraits of former Communist dictator Enver Hoxha or performing the Hoxhaist Salute.
+At the 70th anniversary of the liberation of Tirana in 2014, Prime Minister Edi Rama ordered that veterans carrying Hoxha's portrait be asked to leave, and the US Ambassador later stated that the display had "stained" the ceremony and "offended the people of Albania".